-FYS 401 and FYS 402 are a sequence course designed for our Peer Mentors.
+FYS 401 and FYS 402 is a sequence of courses designed for our Peer Mentors.
 Once students have interviewed and been selected to be Peer Mentors, they are enrolled in a section of FYS 401 during the second session of the spring semester.
-This course is taught by Meagan West, FYS Assistant Director, Ashley Roberts, FYS Graduate Assistant and the Peer Mentor Coordinators.
+This course is taught by Meagan West, FYS Assistant Director, FYS Graduate Assistant and the Peer Mentor Coordinators.
 In this training course, Peer Mentor Trainees will learn everything they need to be success as a Peer Mentor, such as

 - student development theory,

 - history and purpose of First-Year Experience,

 - role of Peer Mentors,